gered/AppleWirelessKeyboard/README.md

 After playing with the original code for AppleWirelessKeyboard from [CodePlex](http://applewirelesskbrd.codeplex.com/) I noticed that the Eject key was still recognized somewhat.
 Just in a slightly different way then how the original code was set up to recognize it.
-The Eject key in Windows has always seemed funny to me and I know I'd never use it for it's original intended purpose, so it made the perfect substitute as a key to use to toggle F1-F12 key functionality.
+So, with some minor code tweaks, I was able to fix the code so that the Eject key would work with wired keyboards to allow F key toggling like with a wireless keyboard.

 Issues / Missing Functionality
 ------------------------------

 * The code using iTunesLib has been commented out.
-I don't use iTunes nor do I have it installed so I don't have a copy of this library so I couldn't build the code until I removed it.
-I don't know if the default media key mapping still in the code will work with iTunes anyway.
+I don't use iTunes nor do I have it installed, therefore I don't have a copy of this library so I couldn't build the code until I removed it.
+I guess it's possible that the media key mappings for F7-F9 could maybe work with iTunes?
+No idea.
 * No automatic detection of which keyboard you are using (wired or wireless).
 I'd like to do this, but don't have a wireless keyboard for reference.
 You will need to set your config manually.
 * 'Fn' key combos still do not work with a wired keyboard.
 Use the Eject key to toggle F key functionality.
 * The "Restart" option is gone.
 This doesn't have a built-in equivalent in WPF.